David Reinbacher

-David Reinbacher (born 25 October 2004) is an Austrian professional ice hockey player who is a defenceman for the Laval Rocket of the American Hockey League (AHL) while under contract to the Montreal Canadiens of the National Hockey League (NHL).
+David Reinbacher (born 25 October 2004) is an Austrian professional ice hockey player who is a defenceman for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the first round, fifth overall, by the Canadiens in the 2023 NHL entry draft, making him the highest-drafted Austrian player in NHL history along with Thomas Vanek in 2003.